 The most prevalent reasons that people give for removing clippings may reflect misconceptions and habit.
 Such reasons include:

-- Bagging may be the accepted practice in the neighborhood. - Clippings can become unsightly when they lay on top of the turf canopy. - Turf can be smothered due to the inconsistent clipping dispersal of side discharge rotary mowers. - Some believe clippings enhance turf disease.
+- Bagging may be the accepted practice in the neighborhood as it ensures uniformity in appearance for the freshly mowed lawn. - Clippings can become unsightly when they lay on top of the turf canopy.